-The October 26, 2022, ACR Ruling asked parties to comment on whether the Commission should require all new SGIP storage incentive and AB 209 recipients to enroll in either a supply-side market integrated DR program, or load modifying DR program such as critical peak pricing (CPP).
-Furthermore, should the Commission allow recipients to enroll in Emergency Load Reduction Program (ELRP)161 Virtual Power Plant (VPP) as an alternative, or in addition to DR program options.162
+to enroll in either a supply-side market integrated DR program, or load modifying DR program such as critical peak pricing (CPP).
+The ACR further asked if the Commission should allow recipients to enroll in Emergency Load Reduction Program (ELRP)163 Virtual Power Plant (VPP) as an alternative, or in addition to DR program options.164

-Most parties providing comments about participation in DR programs for SGIP participants opposed requiring DR participation because it may present an additional burden to customer participation.
-They note that these energy storage systems may be utilized to reduce peak load consumption during the same time periods to optimize bill savings.
-However, if a DR event is called and during, or after, that event a customer suffers an outage related to PSPS or wildfire conditions, their battery may not have a full charge to provide an expected resiliency benefit to the grid.163
+Most parties, providing comments about participation in DR programs for SGIP participants, opposed requiring DR participation because it may present an additional burden to customer participation.
+Comments also recognized that these energy storage systems may be utilized to reduce peak load consumption during the same time periods to optimize bill savings.
+However, if a DR event is called and during, or after, that event a customer suffers an outage related to PSPS or wildfire conditions, their battery may not have a full charge to provide an expected resiliency benefit to the grid.165